What to visit Vale do Tua

 View from Nossa Senhora Lapa Sanctuary

 💡 EXTRA TIP: On the way between Vila Flor and Vilarinho das Azenhas, you can make a quick side trip to visit the Old Gallows of Freixiel.
-In fact, only two pillars almost 3 meters high still remain side by side.
-However, if you are curious about this kind of things, it may make sense to enjoy this quick detour.
+Today, only two stone pillars remain, standing about 3 meters (10 feet) tall, but it can be an interesting stop if you’re into historical sites.

 » Vilarinho das Azenhas

 In Vilarinho das Azenhas, it is also worth visiting Nossa Senhora dos Remédios Sanctuary.
-The road is not in the best condition, but it is possible to get there with a small car if driving slowly.
+The road isn’t in the best condition, but if you drive slowly and carefully, it’s doable with a regular car.

 Vale Tua Vilarinho Azenhas